-Every year brings a new surprise to the recruitment arena and 2019 is going to be no different.
-With more emphasis on automation and AI, organizations can no longer over rely on traditional methods of hiring to attract and retain quality talent and must have a well-defined talent acquisition strategy in place.
+Every year brings a new surprise to the recruitment arena, and 2019 is going to be no different.
+With more emphasis on automation and AI, organizations can no longer over-rely on traditional methods of hiring to attract and retain quality talent and must have a well-defined talent acquisition strategy in place.
 As candidates have more and more options to choose from, the tables have turned in recent years.
 Now, you don’t pick talent, but the talent picks you.
-Candidates have got more power in their job search and a number of tools are available to give them a fair idea about joining an organization or not.
+Candidates have got more power in their job search, and a number of tools are available to give them a fair idea about joining an organization or not.
 So, operating in a recruitment market where everyone tries to pounce on top talent; how do you survive and keep up with the changing recruitment market.
-To know the exact, we conducted a research with over 2000+ organizations and this is how talent acquisition is going to change in 2019 and beyond.
+To know the exact, we conducted research with over 2000+ organizations, and this is how talent acquisition is going to change in 2019 and beyond.
 Let’s take a look.

 1. Speed & Quality of Hiring